GRAAL-Research/QFrCoLA/README.md

-# FrCoLA: a French Corpus of Linguistic Acceptability Judgments
+# FrCoLA: a Quebec-French Corpus of Linguistic Acceptability Judgments

 This repository contains the official FrCoLA: a French Corpus of Linguistic Acceptability Judgments dataset (see dataset directory) and the source code used to generate the tables and training of the model illustrated